sukanya-arunkumar/capstoneProject/clean/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-4-1.png)

-Displaying the pickup longitude and latitude on New York city using `ggmap`
+Displaying the pickup longitude and latitude of yellow taxi 2014 on New York city using `ggmap`

     register_google(key="AIzaSyDOHYjR93Vi0ols4DpE88pdPOppaO_aShg")
     ggmap(get_map("New York",